VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

     - Phalanx - https://github.com/selliott79/Other-V2-Idlers
  * Some parts like the ducts and hotend mount are a bit tricky to print.
  * Thumb screw for the mini-sherpa will not fit.
 Use a buttonhead to save space.
+    - Standard 12mm spring should work with the button head.
-    - I bought 6mm diameter x 0.9mm coil diameter x 10mm length springs for extra clearance.
+    - I used 6mm diameter x 0.9mm coil diameter x 10mm length springs for extra clearance, but this is unnecessary.
     - (Replaces stock 6mm x 1mm x 12mm spring)
-    - Depending on how much you tighten your screw, the standard 12mm one will work.

 Changes
 -----------------